 As far as hiring a lawyer goes, you don’t technically have to hire a lawyer to file your divorce paperwork.
 But, while you may not technically need to hire a lawyer to file a divorce for you, having an experienced lawyer can make the process easier, quicker, and in many cases cheaper for you.
 They will bring their knowledge of the law and local court procedures to advise and serve you better.
 Having a lawyer to represent you in your divorce can help ensure you send in the correct paperwork to the court and that it is submitted in a timely manner.
 But more than that, an experienced divorce lawyer in Montgomery will know the correct legal language to use in your filings.
 Even if you and your spouse are in total agreement about the terms of the divorce, and even if you turn in the correct paperwork on time to the judge, he or she could still reject it because the content was not legally sufficient to grant a divorce.

-The Harris Law Firm currently charges $290 for an uncontested divorce with no minor children of the marriage and $390 with minor children.
-The court costs for filing an uncontested divorce in Alabama varies by county and in Montgomery County is about $202.
+The court costs for filing an uncontested divorce in Alabama varies by county and in Montgomery County is over $200.
 Most counties have their own unique local requirements in order to obtain an uncontested divorce, such as having certain language included in your Settlement Agreement or other documents.
 If you need a cheap uncontested divorce in Montgomery then call us today.

 Attorney Steven A. Harris regularly blogs in the areas of family law, bankruptcy, probate, and real estate closings on this website.
 Mr. Harris tries to provide informative information to the public in easily digestible formats.
 Hopefully you enjoyed this article and feel free to supply feedback.
 We appreciate our readers & love to hear from you!